wwanxh/homebridge-tuya-web/README.md

 - `password` Required.
 The password for the account that is registered in the Android/iOS App.
 - `countryCode` Required.
 Your account [country code](https://www.countrycode.org/), e.g., 1 for USA or 86 for China.
 - `platform` Optional.
 The App where your account is registered. `tuya` for Tuya Smart, `smart_life` for Smart Life, `jinvoo_smart` for Jinvoo Smart.
 Defaults to `tuya`.
 - `pollingInterval` Optional.
+Defaults to empty which entails no polling.
 The frequency in **seconds** that the plugin polls the cloud to get device updates.
 When the devices are exclusively controlled through Homebridge, you can set this to a low frequency (high interval number, e.g. 180 = 3 minutes).

-Defaults to no polling.
+> :warning: Sign-in with Apple is **not** supported and, due to limitations imposed by Apple, will probably never be supported :warning:

 ## Overruling Device Types

-As of version 0.1.6 it is possible to override values from the default.
+It is possible to override values from the default.
 As of now, only overruling device types is possible.
 See example configuration below.

 ```json
 {